-The Reinvestment Program, more commonly known as "DRIP," is available at no cost to clients with Active Asset Accounts, Self-Directed Brokerage Accounts, and Retirement Accounts.
+The Reinvestment Program, more commonly known as "DRIP," is available at no cost to clients with Active Asset Accounts and Retirement Accounts.
 The Reinvestment Program is also available, for whole share reinvestments only, to Consulting Group Advisor ("CGA") and Portfolio Management ("PM") Accounts at no additional fee.
-Please note that the Reinvestment Program is not currently available for other types of Consulting Group investment advisory accounts (such as Fiduciary Services or Select UMA Accounts).
+Please note that the Reinvestment Program is not currently available for other types of Consulting Group investment advisory accounts (such as Select UMA Accounts).

 Clients with Basic Securities Accounts who choose to participate in the Reinvestment Program will be charged a transaction fee for each reinvestment.
-Please see the Morgan Stanley Wealth Management Schedule of Miscellaneous Account and Fees available at https://www.morganstanley.com/wealth-relationshipwithms/pdfs/account_and_service_fees.pdf?v=1.
+Please see the Morgan Stanley Wealth Management Schedule of Miscellaneous Account and Service Fees.